 Following the opening of Point Samson jetty, the town was dissolved in 1910 and abandoned by 1950.
 The beautifully restored bluestone buildings in the ghost town of Cossack are testament to this small town’s huge importance in 1880’s and 1890’s and offer a fantastic insight to the hardships and successes of the first settlers.

-Follow the Cossack Heritage Trail for a 3km walk or drive around the town sites, including the Tien Tsin lookout for beautiful views across the Indian Ocean, the European and Asian Cemetery and the Courthouse, now the Cossack Museum.
-A trail map is available at the museum or at the Karratha Visitor Centre.
+Follow the Cossack Heritage Trail, including the Tien Tsin lookout for beautiful views across the Indian Ocean, the European and Asian Cemetery and the Courthouse, now the Cossack Museum.
+Download the Cossack Heritage Trail brochure.

 Drive the Emma Withnell Heritage Trail, a 52 kilometre drive route including Roebourne and Cossack that commemorates the 'first lady of the Pilbara'.